Languages of Svalbard: Other languages

-At present, Germany, the United Kingdom, France, Italy, Japan and South Korea all maintain research stations at Ny-Ålesund, although not all are inhabited year-round.
+At present, the United Kingdom, France, Germany, Italy, Japan, South Korea, China, India, and the Netherlands all maintain research stations at Ny-Ålesund, although not all are inhabited year-round.
+France and Germany do not have independent bases as they share the same AWIPEV Research Base.

 Former and extinct languages

 The history of Russenorsk or Russonorsk (Norwegian for "Russo-Norwegian") is mainly limited to the 18th and 19th centuries.
 The Russian Revolution of 1917 brought about an end to its use; it is reported that the last Norwegian–Russian trade occurred in 1923, marking the last use of Russenorsk.